 All the activities offered by the estate relate to the river, estancia and the wetlands.
 Head out on a riverboat or kayak for a guided tour along the tranquil waterways reaching into the verdant Paranaense forest.
 The forest boasts more than fifty tree species per hectare, resulting in a rich ecosystem home to myriad birds and roaring howler monkeys.
 You may also wish to explore Laguna Valle by boat, where you may be lucky enough to encounter capybaras, marshland deer, neotropical otters and silently, lurking caimans.
 After a busy day of wildlife observation, take time out to relax by the pool or under the shady palapa.

 An organic garden sits next to the manor house, where herbs and vegetables are grown for the restaurant's kitchen.
 The chef highlights local ingredients in his dishes such as river fish and tropical and citrus fruits, which have been part of local cuisine for centuries.
 Using contemporary techniques, the menu offers a choice of dishes perfectly matched with a fine wine menu, featuring some of the best labels in Argentina.
 Homemade pastries take a starring role during breakfast and afternoon tea, including the must-try local classic - chipá (cheese bun).

-Riverboat trips on the Rio Parana and Laguna Valle
+- Sip cocktails on a sunset cruise of the Rio Parana or Laguna Valle

-Visit the San Ignacio Mini Ruins these Jesuit Missions, declared Cultural Heritage Site of Humanity by UNESCO
+- Discover the fascinating Jesuit ruins at San Ignacio Mini, declared a Cultural Heritage Site of Humanity by UNESCO

-Visit Yerba Mate which is the largest producer of Mate in Argentina
+- Visit Yerba Mate, the largest producer of mate in Argentina